-6.6.3 AI model information for split AI/ML operations
+6.6.3 AI/ML model information for split AI/ML operations

-AI model information metadata for split AI/ML operations is used to describe the characteristics of AI models for split inference service scenarios.
-This information may be used in the selection of a split point (from which a multiple may be predefined by the service provider for a certain AI media service).
+AI/ML model information metadata for split AI/ML operations is used to describe the characteristics of AI/ML models for split inference service scenarios.
+This information may be used in a split point configuration to select a split point (from which a multiple may be predefined by the service provider for a certain AI/ML media service).
 A trained model can be represented as a directed acyclic graph model represented by a collection of nodes interconnected with edges (e.g. ONNX).
-A split point may happened before or after a graph node identified by its name or a number.
+A split point may happen before or after a graph node identified by its name or a number.

+Table 6.6.3-1: AI/ML model information for split operations